sammy271828/machine-learning/README.md

-To include machine learning projects
+To eventually contain coding projects related to machine learning